Campaign Manager 360 macros

 %p macros: The two macros are similar in that they both capture a substring designated by the

-start_key_string, but the two macros differ in how they pass the substring.
+start_key_string, but they differ in how they pass the substring.
 Whereas the

 %k macro passes the substring to the HTML of a creative, the